Saw – The Ride

 Saw – The Ride is a steel roller coaster located at Thorpe Park in Surrey, England.
-Manufactured by Gerstlauer, the Euro-Fighter model opened to the public 14 March 2009 as the steepest freefall roller coaster in the world, with a drop angle of 100 degrees.
-It is themed to the Saw film franchise, featuring an enclosed dark section and queue theming which makes numerous references to the film series.
+Manufactured by Gerstlauer, the Euro-Fighter model opened to the public on 14 March 2009 as the steepest freefall roller coaster in the world, with a drop angle of 100 degrees.
+It is themed to the Saw franchise, featuring an enclosed dark section and queue theming which makes numerous references to the film series and props used in the films and other Saw media.

 History

 Thorpe Park announced plans for a new roller coaster on 14 October 2008.
-Thorpe Park created a dedicated website for the new ride, hyperbolically claiming it would be "the scariest ride in the world."
+A dedicated website was created for the new ride, claiming it would be "the scariest ride in the world."
 The official press release detailing the park's fourth major roller coaster confirmed a development partnership with Lionsgate and Twisted Pictures, and it claimed Saw would feature "the steepest freefall drop in the world."
 The press release also revealed that "the world's first ever horror movie-themed rollercoaster" would be marketed under the slogan "Face your Fears."

 When SAW - The Ride opened, it was not the steepest rollercoaster in the world - Steel Hawg at Indiana Beach had opened the previous year with a steeper 111° drop.
-However, unlike Steel Hawg's 111° drop, SAWs 100° drop does not have any trim brakes on it; hence, as the drop was 'free' (not constrained by brakes), it was marketed specifically as having 'the world's steepest freefall drop'.
-This particular accolade was taken by The Monster in 2016.
+However, unlike Steel Hawg's 111° drop, SAWs 100° drop does not have any trim brakes on it.
+Hence, as the drop was 'free' (not constrained by brakes), it was marketed specifically as having 'the world's steepest freefall drop'.
+This particular accolade was overtaken by The Monster in 2016.

-During construction, the codename "Project Dylan" was used to keep the movie tie in secret.
-The name 'Dylan' in fact came from the project director's cat, with no actual relevance to the ride.
-A large section of the Canada Creek Railway had to be rebuilt, affecting a small section of the Samurai queue line.
-Competition winners and annual pass holders were allowed to attend a preview event, before it opened to the public on March 14, 2009.
-Saw Alive, a live-action horror maze, opened at the park in 2010 to complement the ride.
-It caught fire in April 2011 but was repaired over the course of a month.
-Not much was added for the next few years.
-The only additions were the addition of props from Saw Alive due to its closure at the end of the 2018 season and brand new dispatch audio in 2021.
+During construction, the codename "Project Dylan" was used to keep the movie tie-in secret, named after a member of the development team's cat.
+A section of the Canada Creek Railway had to be rebuilt, affecting a small section of the Samurai queue.
+Competition winners and annual pass holders were allowed to attend a preview event before it opened to the public on 14 March 2009.

-In 2019, for the 10th anniversary of the ride's opening, the sign by the ride entrance was repainted, and the live actors were temporarily reintroduced for part of the 2019 season.
+In 2019, for the ride’s 10th anniversary, the sign by the ride entrance was repainted and live actors were temporarily reintroduced.

 A Ford Crown Victoria Police Interceptor is displayed next to the ride.